1001 S. Sentinel Peak Road • Tucson AZ 85745

 The City of Tucson developed a survey to hear from community members on issues related to Sentinel Peak Park.
 The survey was available online from March 2019 to May 2019, in both English and Spanish.
 In April 2019, volunteers conducted in-person intercept surveys on Sentinel Peak, to ensure that people using the park had a chance to weigh-in.
 Over 2,900 people took the survey.

 The decision by Mayor and Council follows significant community discussions, outreach, and data collection facilitated by City officials and City staff working with neighborhood and community groups who have voiced concerns about traffic safety and user behavior at the landmark.
-City officials will actively monitor the pilot through its completion, collecting additional data from users and neighbors, and return to Mayor and Council with a report and recommendations sometime next spring.

 Please submit any comments you would like to share with the City of Tucson below, as they pertain to the survey results and other projects going on at Sentinel Peak Park.